prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 <div class="text">
 <h2>Corsair Carbide Series 400C</h2>
 <h3>Best Small ATX Case</h3>
-<p>The Corsair Carbide Series 400C is hands down our favorite small ATX case.
+<p>The Corsair Carbide Series 400C is the smallest ATX case on the market and still offers plenty of functionality.
+It's our favorite small ATX case, hands down.
 This case is much smaller than the 600C - the case's big brother - thanks to Corsair removing this model's optical drive bays.</p>
 <div class="btn btn-centered">
 <a target="_blank" class="cta-button buy-button" href="https://amzn.to/2oFt85v">Check Price on Amazon</a>
 </div>